Romanian Car Brands

 The full name of this automaker is Automobile Dacia S.A.
 It is named after the historical area that modern Romania occupies.
 The company is located in Mioveni, Arges County, where it was founded in 1966.
 After 33 years (in 1999), the national government sold it to Groupe Renault, turning it into a successful division.

-In terms of revenue share, Dacia is Romania’s largest company today, making a significant contribution to the country’s economy.
-It exports cars of the same name to almost all countries of the world, which are in great demand.
+Regarding revenue share, Dacia is Romania’s largest company today, significantly contributing to the country’s economy.
+It exports cars of the same name to almost all countries in great demand.
 Since 2021, this manufacturer has been part of Renault Dacia-Lada.

 El Car